What Is Pathway Of Hope?

 A Shift From Serving To Solving

 Since 1865, The Salvation Army has stood firm in its commitment to come alongside families when times are at their darkest.
 However, we must become more intentional and focused with our resources to ensure that we are able to remain efficient and viable.
-According to the Human Needs Index (HNI), a new and dynamic resource consumption evaluation tool created through a collaborative partnership between The Salvation Army and Indiana University’s Lilly Family School of Philanthropy, the need for basic necessities amongst disadvantaged populations in Pennsylvania has increased during the past 10 years.
+According to the Human Needs Index (HNI), a poverty data evaluation tool created through a collaborative partnership between The Salvation Army and Indiana University’s Lilly Family School of Philanthropy, the need for basic necessities amongst disadvantaged populations in Pennsylvania has increased during the past 10 years.

 The Pathway of Hope initiative has been implemented in Kansas City, Missouri with positive results over the past several years.
 As such, The Salvation Army has begun to expand the initiative in Pennsylvania by enrolling families in Carlisle, Harrisburg, Lancaster, Reading, York and Philadelphia.
 Additionally, in 2017, Pathway of Hope will be introduced in the Lehigh Valley and Delaware.